-Conclusion: Turn the Display network off while creating search campaign.
+Conclusion: Turn the Display network off while creating a search campaign.

 Step 6: It’s a great practice to set a start and end date for a campaign.
-Otherwise, the campaign will remain in active state and actively triggers until manually paused.
-Due to which there is chances of higher budget spend than the budget allocated.
+Otherwise, the campaign will remain inactive state and actively triggers until manually paused.
+Due to which there are chances of higher budget spend than the budget allocated.

-Selecting this option will lead to showing of ad to the person who is located in Delhi and searching for the your targeted location in Google.
-In case, of the searcher doesn’t specific the location, then Google system uses their physical location for targeting.
+Selecting this option will lead to a showing of ad to the person who is located in Delhi and searching for your targeted location in Google.
+In case, if the searcher doesn’t specify the location, then Google system uses their physical location for targeting.